mihaipriboi/WRO_Future_Engineers_2024/README.md

 <b>High School:</b> National College of Informatics "Tudor Vianu", Bucharest

 <b>Description:</b> Hi!
-I’m Victor from Romania and I own the fact that I’m a huge nerd: from coding and robotics, to photography, cinema, music, and even f1.
+I’m Victor from Romania and this is my second WRO season.
+Last year I participated in the RoboMission category and this year I wanted a new challenge.
+I own the fact that I’m a huge nerd: from coding and robotics, to photography, cinema, music, guitar, and even Formula 1.

 ---